- Reference Number: HEY1072/2022

 - Maintain good oral hygiene as it is usual to have ‘bad breath’ following Tonsillectomy.

-You should call the Day Surgery or the Ward if:
+You should call the Ward if:

 - You are having a lot of pain and the pain relief medication does not seem to help.

 - Your temperature is raised and you cannot reduce it.

 - You have bleeding from the nose or mouth.